Video Link: https://vimeo.com/290600362

 And regardless of their differences, they all tend to have one thing in common: they are all ultra-competitive and possess an almost superhuman drive to succeed.

-As a result of this drive, their testosterone levels are off-the-charts, especially when they are engaged in the high-level competition of their brutally Darwinist fields.
+As a result of this drive, their testosterone levels are off-the-charts, primarily when they are engaged in the high-level competition of their brutally Darwinist fields.

 The Chinese call it Yin/Yang.